Q: How can I help?

 offs we had to make.

-We do realize that this means that article layouts will not be consistent, though there are some ideas on
+We of course do realize that this means that article layouts will not be consistent, and neither will be e.g. fonts used.
+But we do think there's beauty in this chaos.

 Q: Can I publish the article on my blog / somewhere else later